 - Obtained an understanding of and critically assessed the Group's updated accounting policies relating to the classification, measurement and ECL assessment of financial assets; - Assessed and evaluated the effectiveness of controls over the approval, recording and monitoring of financial assets, classification into credit risk stages, and calculation of ECL allowance; - Evaluated the inputs and assumptions, as well as the formulae used in the development of the ECL models for the various financial assets.
-This includes assessing the appropriateness of design of the ECL impairment model and formulae used in determining the ECL; - Evaluated the classification of credit-impaired loans and advances to customers to stage 3 for completeness of the population of loans and advances to customers included in the stage 3 ECL calculation.
-Independently tested the accuracy of management's stage 3 ECL calculation on a sample basis;
+This includes assessing the appropriateness of design of the ECL impairment model and formulae used in determining the ECL; - Evaluated the classification of credit-impaired loans and advances to customers for completeness of the population of loans and advances to customers included in the stage 3 ECL calculation.
+Independently tested the accuracy of management's stage 3 ECL calculation on a sample basis; - Examined the collateral values recorded by management by comparing them to independent valuation reports of independent professional valuators; - Assessed the estimated costs and time to sell pledged collaterals used in the ECL calculation for reasonableness; and - Assessed the key credit risk factors such as default history, macro-economic factors and financial capability of counterparties.